Part 2: Lessons From The Bible

 Recently when Ludovic Kahoro, who is now a Catholic Catechist, came at home to check on my Mum who is recovering from a stroke, he remarked on those days when they visited us to watch the 1994 FIFA World Cup.
 And I think he believed me when I confirmed I could recall vividly of them visiting us to watch the World Cup.

 The 1998 FIFA World Cup took place when I was old enough to recall things but I hadn't been influenced to love soccer.
-All I recall that year was how my primary school classmates idolized Ronaldo (no, not the one of Portugal).
+All I recall that year was how my primary school classmates idolized Ronaldo, the then talented striker of Brazil.

 I also didn't take an interest in the 2002 FIFA World Cup which was held when I was a first-former at Starehe Boys' Centre because I was consumed with the desire to excel in academics.
 And with the strict school rules that required us first-formers to be asleep by 9.30pm, I doubt whether I would have watched the World Cup anyway.